rpathak0/BookingQubeApp/README.md

 check the other controllers for timeslot update like Downloads controller etc. DONE

-Barcode scanner Honeywell
+Barcode scanner Honeywell DONE
-Translate the pending langs
+Translate the pending langs DONE